Skip to main content

 Babies don't need a 'class.'
 They need a safe, interesting place to be a baby, with you nearby.
 At WCP, newborns and infants share the same welcoming space as older kids (with optional mats and a play yard if you want them), and caregivers get community and conversation too.

-WCP is a parent-led cooperative playgroup for children birth through Pre-K. So yes, babies belong here too, from the very beginning.
+WCP is a parent-led cooperative playgroup for children birth through Pre-K. Babies belong here from the very beginning.
 If you are coming with a baby and an older sibling, see Siblings at Playgroup for how that works.

 How the room works for babies